Leica MP rangefinder film camera description and user report by Steve Walton

 Elmarit-M 90mm f2.8

-The Elmarit-M 90mm f2.8 is a beautifully made lens and always forms one third or one half of any three or two lens combination I might take.
+The Elmarit-M 90mm f2.8 is a beautifully made lens and always forms one third or one half of any three or two lens combination I might choose.
 90mm is a versatile focal length, ideal for portraits and landscapes where the emphasis is on tight crops and details.
-The Elmarit-M 90mm f2.8 is razor sharp across the field at all apertures and distances.
+The Elmarit-M 90mm f2.8 is razor sharp across the field at all apertures and distances and displays no distortion.
 It’s a lens that instills confidence, it doesn’t shout for attention and it isn’t bloated by an unecessary wide maximum aperture.
 The sensible f2.8 maximum aperture is wide enough for most applications and it just gets on with the job of producing beautiful distortion-free images.
 I find myself using this lens far more than I thought I would when I bought it and I would not want to be without my Elmarit-M 90mm f2.8.
+It partners well as a travel option with my 28mm summicron f2 asph, with which it shares the same 46mm filter size.

 Cosina Voigtlander 28mm f3.5 Color-Skopar